tlam67/tlam67/README.md

 ### Welcome 👋

+I'm Tristan, a Computer Science student at the University of Waterloo.
+I'm currently looking for an internship for Fall 2022 and previously interned at WSIB Innovation Lab as a Full Stack Developer and at Hop In Microntransit Technologies as a Full Stack Developer.

+👀 Interested in ML/AI and Data Science

 ---

-🎓 Computer Science student at the University of Waterloo
+### Apart from developing...

-⚽️ Avid player and EPL watcher
+⚽️ Avid competitive player and EPL watcher

-🔭 Currently working @ WSIB Innovation Labs

-📜 Previously worked @ Hopin Microtransit
+🏐 Casual player

+🏋️ Staying active

 🎮 Former Waterloo Esports Overwatch team player, find me climbing the ranks in Valorant

 🎧 Listening to Spotify wherever I go

 ⌨️ Mechanical Keyboard enthusiast

-- KBD67
-- CB:87 Sakabato
-- Ellora65
-- Paragon75